The Mental Health Solution . com

 The Bible provides a healthy alternative to drugs and can reduce and—and to a large extent eliminate—anxiety.

-Anxiety, except as mentioned earlier, is the combined result of three related factors: Negative thinking, maladaptive behaviors and spiritual warfare.
+Anxiety, except as mentioned earlier, is the combined result of four related factors: negative thinking, maladaptive behaviors, divine discipline and spiritual warfare.

 First, negative thinking.
 Focusing on negatives produces anxiety for three reasons: 1) These conscious thoughts, themselves, can cause anxiety.
 2) You are conditioning your subconscious mind to focus on those same negative thoughts 24 hours a day!
 And your subconscious mind will generate more anxiety as it dwells on these negatives and dutifully tries—unsuccessfully—to solve these problems.
 3) Negative thinking results in the creation and strengthening of spiritual footholds.